mithril-security/blindai/docs/docs/deploy-on-premise.md

 The docker images used here are prebuilt ones from our dockerhub, you can take a look at the [build the server from source section]('build-from-sources/server.md')

+!!! warning
+    The unsecure connection is on HTTP only.
+In production mode, it is highly recommended to connect it to a **reverse-proxy** that creates a TLS connection between the end user and the server.

 ## Simulation mode

 This section explains how to work with the simulation mode.
 This simulates Intel SGX in software and enables you to run this on any hardware you want.